Complete Guide to Donor-Advised Funds

 As mentioned, many of the features and benefits are the same when you’re comparing the top contenders.
 Most donors will be concerned with fees and minimums that allow them to maximize their charitable contributions.
 In this article, we’ll compare Groundswell, Greater Horizons, Schwab Charitable and Vanguard Charitable.

-The four best DAF software compared
+The five best DAF software compared

 Fees: Donors pay no annual fee.